Acknowledgements

 How the Logic component works:

-1. When Logic is called upon to execute a command, it is passed to an AddressBookParser object which in turn creates a parser that matches the command (e.g., DeleteCommandParser) and uses it to parse the command.
+1.1.
+It is first passed to an AddressBookParser object which will attempt to parse it.
+If there is a matching command, it creates a parser that matches the command (e.g., DeleteCommandParser) and uses it to parse the command.

-2. This results in a Command object (more precisely, an object of one of its subclasses e.g., DeleteCommand) which is executed by the LogicManager.
+2. This ultimately results in a non-null Command object (more precisely, an object of one of its subclasses e.g., DeleteCommand) which is executed by the LogicManager.

 3. The command can communicate with the Model when it is executed (e.g. to delete a person).